droosma/blog/content/post/first-opentelemetry-exporter/index.md

 }
 ```

-The `emptyexporter` struct is the actual exporter.
-The `pushLogs`, `pushMetrics` and `pushTraces` functions are the functions that will be called by the collector when it receives logs, metrics and traces respectively.
-As we are not doing anything with the received telemetry, these functions just return `nil`.
+The `emptyexporter` struct defines our exporter.
+The functions `pushLogs`, `pushMetrics`, and `pushTraces` will be invoked by the collector upon receipt of logs, metrics, and traces, respectively.
+As we aren't processing the received telemetry, these functions simply return `nil`.

-The `NewEmptyexporter` function is a factory function that will create a new instance of the `emptyexporter` struct.
+The function `NewEmptyexporter` serves as a factory function, generating a new instance of the `emptyexporter` struct.

-Now that we have the exporter code in place, we can register it with the collector.
-To do this we will need to create a `factory.go` file in the `emptyexporter` folder.
-This file will contain the code to register the exporter with the collector.
+With the exporter code ready, it's time to register it with the collector.
+This requires a `factory.go` file in the `emptyexporter` directory.
+This file contains the registration code:

 ```go
 package emptyexporter